CI-Connect/tutorial-octave/README.md

-# Octave - Compute the eigenvalues of a matrix
+# Compute the eigenvalues of a matrix using Octave

 ## Overview
 In the following example, we generate a random matrix and calculate the